chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 With the directory permissions updated, you should now be able to initialize the nginx server.

 To view the HTML content, navigate to `localhost:8080` in your web browser of choice.
-You will see a simple landing page with a picture of Inky and a fun fact about the Wolfi octopus.
+You will see a simple landing page with a picture of Linky and a fun fact about the Wolfi octopus.

 If you make any changes to the files nginx is serving, run `nginx -s reload` in your terminal to allow the changes to render.
 When you are finished with your website, run `nginx -s quit` to allow nginx to safely shut down.